CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial02.rst

 Composite structure
 -------------------
 In this exercise we are interested in calculating the runoff (mm/day) using TopModel component for watershed number 18 in cowetta watershed, Asheville, NC.
-TopModel component needs an ascii raster of Topographic index for every pixel in the watershed, model parameter (m-To-interception), and  two input exchange items (Daily Precipitation-Daily Potential Evapotranspiration) changing with every time step.
+TopModel component needs an ascii raster of Topographic index for every pixel in the watershed, model parameter (m - To - interception), and  two input exchange items (Daily Precipitation-Daily Potential Evapotranspiration) changing with every time step.
 First, daily precipitation rate (mm) is obtained from the Db reader (connected to data base).
 Second, daily evapotranspiration rate (mm/day) is calculated and delivered by Hargreaves component.
-Db reader supply three input exchange items (Maximum-Minimum-Average) daily Temperature to Hargreaves component.
+Db reader supply three input exchange items (Maximum - Minimum - Average) daily Temperature to Hargreaves component.
 The Db reader is connected to the stored data of watershed 18.
 Finally, the TopModel will be connected with a trigger to start the calculation at every time step (day), and the Db writer component to store the runoff value to data base.
-The stored runoff can be plotted as a time series using hydrodesktop grah.
+The stored runoff can be plotted as a time series using hydrodesktop graph.

 Composite Creation
 --------------